Abenomics

 Abenomics (アベノミクス, 安倍ノミクス, Abenomikusu) refers to the economic policies implemented by the Government of Japan led by the Liberal Democratic Party (LDP) since the 2012 general election.
-They are named after Shinzo Abe (1954–2022), who served as Prime Minister of Japan from 2012 to 2020.
-Abe was the longest-serving prime minister in Japanese history.
-After Abe resigned in September 2020, his successor, Yoshihide Suga, stated that his premiership would focus on continuing the policies and goals of the Abe administration, including the Abenomics suite of economic policies.
+They are named after Shinzo Abe (1954–2022), the longest serving Prime Minister of Japan, governing from 2012 to 2020.
+After Abe resigned in September 2020, his successor, Yoshihide Suga, stated that his premiership would continue the policies and goals of the Abe administration, including the Abenomics suite of economic policies.
+Abenomics combines neoliberal elements and keynesian elements.

 Abenomics is based upon "three arrows": monetary easing from the Bank of Japan, fiscal stimulus through government spending, and structural reforms.
 The Economist characterized the program as a "mix of reflation, government spending, and a growth strategy designed to jolt the economy out of suspended animation that has gripped it for more than two decades".

 During Abe's tenure, the rate of Japan's nominal GDP growth was higher, and the ratio of government debt relative to national income stabilized for the first time in decades.
 However, the "third arrow" of structural reforms was not as effective as observers had hoped.

 Background

 Japanese economic conditions prior to Abenomics

-In 1996, GDP increased by 3%, promising recovery from the bursting of a major asset-price bubble in the early 1990s.
-The Japanese government raised the consumption tax from 3% to 5% in April 1997, with the view to further increases in 1998.
+In 1996, GDP increased by 3%, recovering from a major asset-price bubble burst in the early 1990s.
+The Japanese government raised the consumption tax from 3% to 5% in April 1997, pledging further increases in 1998.

-There was a financial crisis in East and South East Asia, following the collapse of the Thai Baht peg on July 2, 1997, which had widespread consequences in the entire region.
-Government revenues subsequently decreased by 4.5 trillion yen as consumption faltered.
-Nominal GDP growth remained below zero for most of the five years following the tax hike.
-Japan's average annual wages grew between 1992 and 1997 but began declining after the 1997 tax hike.
+A financial crisis in East and South East Asia followed the collapse of the Thai Baht peg on July 2, 1997, with widespread consequences in the region.
+Government revenues decreased by 4.5 trillion yen as consumption faltered.
+Nominal GDP contracted for most of the five years following the tax hike.
+Japan's average annual wages grew between 1992 and 1997 but declined after the 1997 tax hike.
 Since 1997, wages have decreased faster than nominal GDP.

-In 2012, the Diet of Japan under previous Prime Minister Yoshihiko Noda passed a bill to increase the consumption tax to 8% in 2014 and 10% in 2015 in order to balance the national budget; this tax hike was expected to further discourage consumption.
+In 2012, the Diet of Japan under previous Prime Minister Yoshihiko Noda increased the consumption tax to 8% in 2014 and 10% in 2015 to balance the national budget; this tax hike was expected to further discourage consumption.

 World economic conditions prior to Abenomics

-During the Great Recession, Japan suffered a 0.7% decline in real GDP in 2008, followed by a severe 5.2% decline in 2009.
-In contrast, the data for world real GDP growth was a 3.1% increase in 2008, followed by a 0.7% decline in 2009.
-Exports from Japan shrank from 746.5 billion in U.S. dollars to 545.3 billion from 2008 to 2009, a 27% reduction.
+During the Great Recession, Japan suffered a 0.7% decline in real GDP in 2008, and a severe 5.2% decline in 2009.
+In contrast, world real GDP growth was 3.1% in 2008, with a 0.7% decline in 2009.
+Exports from Japan shrank from 746.5 billion in USD to 545.3 billion from 2008 to 2009, a 27% reduction.
 By 2013, nominal GDP in Japan was at the same level as 1991, while the Nikkei 225 stock market index was at a third of its peak.